Indian Palak Paneer – Vegan Spinach Side Dish with Tofu and Eggplant

 - Microwave the frozen spinach 2-3 min to thaw.
 Do not drain.
 I just leave it in the package in the microwave, on a dish to catch leaks, and open it over my pan.

-- Wash and cube eggplant.
+- Peel and cube eggplant.
 Cube extra firm Tofu.
 Make both the same size cubes about 1" square.

 - Dice or food process onion, add to a wok or large pan, on medium heat.